confluentinc/ksql/design-proposals/klip-9-table-functions.md

 We propose to support table functions in SELECT clauses in KSQL.

-There is [demand from KSQL users](https://github.com/confluentinc/ksql/issues/527) for a way to explode non scalar types such as ARRAY or MAP from columns in KSQL streams or tables into multiple rows.
+There is [demand from KSQL users](https://github.com/confluentinc/ksql/issues/527) for a way to explode ARRAYs from columns in KSQL streams or tables into multiple rows.
 This is the main motivation for proposing this feature.

-Table funtions would also be useful for other cases such as splitting a string into words, or any case where you need to go from a single row to zero or more, for example, unaggregating data or duplicating rows.
+Table functions would also be useful for other cases such as splitting a string into words, or any case where you need to go from a single row to zero or more, for example, unaggregating data or duplicating rows.